Frequently Asked Questions

 For more information about N.C.
 Military personnel Residential Lease Termination, check out the information here.

-Probably not.
+It depends on policy of application process.
 Money you give to "hold" an apartment generally can be kept by the landlord.
 It is the price you pay to ensure that the landlord does not rent the apartment to someone else.
 Furthermore, if you have already agreed to rent a particular apartment foe a particular term at a particular price, you may have created an oral lease; if so, the money may be considered a security deposit which can be retained by the landlord to the extent necessary to compensate him for your failure to pay rent.
 And, you may have to pay rent until the lease expires or until the landlord re-rents the property, whichever occurs first.

 What is a home inspection?